ChristianScheub/Typescript_PassivIncomeCalculator/src/service/README.md

 - **Provides reliability** through strong typing and error handling
 - **Supports extensibility** via clean interfaces and loose coupling

-The recent refactoring successfully transformed a complex, multi-layered architecture into a **streamlined, efficient system** that serves as the backbone for all financial calculations and business logic in the application.
+The architecture successfully provides a **streamlined, efficient system** that serves as the backbone for all financial calculations and business logic in the application.